 How to Do a Bulgarian Split Squat (Step-by-Step)

 1. Set up the bench.
 Stand about two feet in front of a bench, chair, or step that's roughly knee height (14 to 18 inches).
 Face away from it.
 If you're using dumbbells, pick them up before getting into position.
-Trust me, trying to grab weights while your foot is already on the bench is a recipe for face-planting.
+Trying to grab weights while your foot is already on the bench is a recipe for face-planting.

 3. Find your balance.
 Here's where most people rush.
 Take a second.
 Actually take a second.
 Get 80 to 90 percent of your weight on the front foot.
 Stand tall with a slight forward lean, about 20 to 30 degrees.
 Arms hanging with dumbbells at your sides (or hands on hips if bodyweight).
 Keep your feet hip-width apart.
 Train tracks, not tightrope.

 4. Lower under control.
 Bend your front knee and drop your hips straight down toward the floor.
-Think elevator, not escalator.
+Think elevator.
 Lower until your front thigh is at or just below parallel, and your rear knee is hovering an inch or two above the ground.
 Keep your torso stable.
 No twisting, no leaning to one side.
+Take 2 to 3 seconds on the descent.
+The slow eccentric is where most of the muscle-building stimulus happens.

 5. Drive up through the front heel.
 Press through the heel and midfoot of your front leg to push back up.
 Squeeze your glute hard at the top.
 Inhale on the way down, exhale as you drive up.
 Complete all reps on one side, then switch legs.